kzchua1998/TensorRT-Optimized-YOLOv8-for-Real-Time-Object-Tracking-and-Counting/README.md

-# Build End2End Engine from ONNX using Python api
+# Build End2End Engine from ONNX

 You can export TensorRT engine from ONNX by [`build.py` ](build.py).